New administrators announced for West Ridge, other county schools

-Cox announced 13 new hires that day, including four for positions at West Ridge High School, according to the statement.
+Cox announced 13 new hires, including four for positions at the new West Ridge High School, according to the statement.

 Cox had already appointed Josh Davis as principal of West Ridge, which will take students from the soon-to-close Sullivan North, Sullivan South and Sullivan Central High Schools.
-But on Friday, according to the statement, he added four more administrators to the new school’s roster: Justin Calhoun will be the dean of academics, while Josh Tate will serve as the dean of students.
+On Friday, he added four more administrators to the new school’s roster: Justin Calhoun will be the dean of academics, while Josh Tate will serve as the dean of students.
 Jennifer Wilburn and Adam Hughes will be assistant principals.

 At the middle school that will open on the campus of the current Sullivan South High School for the 2021-22 school year, Jamie Whitinger will serve as principal, while Jeremy Harris and Bill Dunham will be assistant principals, the statement said.
-That middle school will take students from Sullivan Gardens’ sixth through eighth grades, Sullivan North Middle and Colonial Heights Middle, the statement added.
+That middle school will take students from Sullivan Gardens’ sixth through eighth grades, Sullivan North Middle and Colonial Heights Middle.

 And at the middle school that will open on the campus of the current Sullivan Central High School, Jonathan Fields will be the principal, with Michelle Wright and Nancy Burse as assistant principals, according to the statement.
-That new middle school will take students from Blountville Middle, Innovation Academy and Holston Middle, the statement said.
+That new middle school will take students from Blountville Middle, Innovation Academy and Holston Middle.

 Be the first to know